department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/redirect-request.md

 - [ ] We are removing a temporary redirect  (add relevant background and link to original redirect request)

 ### Implementation date
-When does this request need to be live?
+When does this request need to be live? **NOTE:** Redirects deploy M-Th.
+Friday launches should be avoided.
 Choose one:
 - [ ] On a specific date, connected to a program or publishing requirement. **DATE:**
 - [ ] Any day prior to a deadline/latest possible date. **DEADLINE:**